vikas1709/WebDev-Session5/readme.md

 };
 ```

 Kill and restart the Express installation with boom! and inspect the bundle again.
-Note that `myapp.js` has been incorporated _and_ translated to ES5 by Babel.
+Note that `myapp.js` has been incorporated _and_ translated according to our preset by Babel.

 ## ES6 Modules